Feeling Overwhelmed by Exercise Choices? Here’s How to Start Strength Training the Right Way

 What Happened in the LIFTMOR Study?

 In contrast, the control group (CON) followed a low-intensity, home-based exercise routine.
 They did low-load resistance exercises like lunges, calf raises, and shoulder shrugs, with each exercise performed for 10 to 15 repetitions at less than 60% of their 1RM.
 They also included walking, balance work, and stretches.
 The intensity of the resistance exercises started with bodyweight exercises and gradually increased to a maximum of 3 kg hand weights in the final month of the program.
-The control group’s program focused more on improving balance and mobility but did not provide as much stimulus for bone growth.
+The control group’s program focused more on improving balance and mobility, but did not provide as much stimulus for bone growth.

 What Did the LIFTMOR Study Find?